 - Sewing Machine

 Step 1: Take your fabric and fold it in half.
 Then, lay your tank top on top of your fabric.
-Pin your tank top to your fabric to help avoid it from shifting as your cut around it.
+Pin it to your fabric to help keep it in place.

 Step 3: You will want to fold the arm holes of your tank top in twice so you have a nice finished edge.
 I pressed my arm holes with an iron to get a nice clean finish, then I placed a pin in it to make sewing easier.
 You will repeat this step on both of your arm holes.